 The frequency of treatments is based on findings from the initial treatment.
 Adequate time (min.
 2 weeks) is allotted between each treatment, allowing your body to integrate the changes made.
 Generally, you should start seeing changes after 2-3 treatments.

 Feel free to download a patient history form here:

-All treatments are priced at $95 per treatment.
+All treatments are regularly priced at $120.

-Your treatment will last between 50-75 minutes.
+Your treatment will last between 50-70 minutes.

-Forms of payment:
+Preferred forms of payment:

 You can cancel your appointment online, by phone, e-mail or in person 24 hours prior to your treatment.
-Failing this 24-hour-cancellation notice may result in a full treatment fee.
+Failing this 24-hour-cancellation notice may result in a 50% fee.
 Missed appointments without notice will be charged the full treatment price.
 This fee is to be paid prior to your next scheduled appointment.
 Consideration will be given upon circumstance.